39 CSBs and the BHA in Virginia provide programs and services that

 - All services are funded by the Department of Behavioral Health and Developmental Services (DBHDS), the Department of Medical Assistance Services (DMAS), and other human services agencies.

 - CSB/BHA services are licensed by DBHDS, subject to the DBHDS Human Rights Regulations and to state and local Human Rights Committees.
-DBHDS, under the oversight of DMAS, has specific roles in the operation of the Medicaid ID Waiver.
-All CSBs and the BHA have provider agreements with DMAS for Clinical, Rehabilitation, and ID Waiver services.
+DBHDS, under the oversight of DMAS, has specific roles in the operation of the Medicaid DD Waiver.
+All CSBs and the BHA have provider agreements with DMAS for Clinical, Rehabilitation, and DD Waiver services.

 - Services are delivered through a network of CSBs and the BHA, private providers, and other public providers, licensed by DBHDS.
 Many of these providers also have provider agreements with DMAS.